-Part of the experience of staying in Colima City is having the opportunity to take neat side trips, just outside of the city.
-It is friendliness and simplicity of the local people that make this area around Colima city a neat place to visit.
-Side trips give you a chance to really mingle with the locals.
-If you take side trips in this area of Colima, chances are you will not see any other tourists.
+Part of the experience of staying in Colima City is being able to explore the surrounding regions through a variety of day trips.
+It is the friendliness and simplicity of the locals that has always attracted me to this part of Mexico – along with the fact this is not a heavily touristed part of the country.
 I love walking through some of the small villages, where the local people rarely if ever see tourists.
-On warm days in the afternoon sun, I stroll by local village elders sitting quietly in the shade, reading, smoking, talking, but most often, dozing.
-Small children play some sort of kick ball games in the dust of the old cobblestone streets.
+On warm days in the afternoon sun, I would stroll by local village elders sitting quietly in the shade, reading, smoking, talking, but most often, napping.
+Small children play games of kick-ball in the dust of the old cobblestone streets.

-Sometimes, you will encounter a drunk man, and if you do, give him a cautious amount of room, and let the effects of his inebriation wear off as he talks to no one in particular.
-Sometimes you will find a small soda shop on a corner of some street.
-There usually are elderly people sitting in the shade of the store’s roof.
-Tip your hat, smile and walk in to purchase a refreshing drink, usually a Fanta.
-Fanta seems to be the choice of soft drink in all countries but the United States.
-Absorb their questioning looks, but don’t ignore them completely.
+Sometimes one will find a small soda shop on a corner of some street.
+Elderly men are often sitting in the shade of the store’s roof.
+Tip your hat, smile and walk in to purchase a refreshing drink, perhaps a Fanta.
+Walk out of the store slowly – absorb their questioning looks, but don’t ignore them completely.
 Look their way to, as they have their own story to tell.
 A simple smile will usually ease any unease.
+Stop to chat.
 Practice your Spanish, give them some of your time, take some of theirs.
 Tell them where you are from.

 Comala is a small town of about 8000 people, about 7 or 8 miles north of Colima.
-Comala is known for its fine woodworking artisans.
-These people make very nice carved wood furniture.
-If you are here Sundays or Mondays there are markets to walk through.
-The people seemed quite friendly in this town.
-I walked through some of the side streets, and several families invited me into their homes, when they saw me admiring there house through their front door.
+Comala is known for its fine woodworking artisans who focus on creating hand-carved wood furniture.
+Visitors here on Sundays or Mondays will find the local markets worth visiting; the vendors are exceptionally friendly.
+While walking through some of the side streets, several families invited me into their homes, when they saw me admiring their house through their front door.

 Like Colima, Comala gets the occasional bus tour from Manzanillo.
 I say occasional, because Comala isn’t what most people who stay in Manzanillo are looking for.
 Its a small town, with one central plaza; it does not have the feel of a tourist town.
 There are not enough shops to support a large tourist industry.
-There are several restaurants in the main plaza that have outdoor seating for meals.
-I saw one mariachi band playing during the lunch time hour.
+Several restaurants in the main plaza offer outdoor seating.
+I saw one mariachi band playing during lunch time.

-There is a small neat church in the main plaza or zocalo.
-Near this church is a government building which I was able to climb to the roof, and get a great view of the surrounding city.
-There are several sidewalk cafes surrounding the main plaza.
+A small intriguing church is located in the main plaza or zocalo.
+A government building is located near this church; I was able to climb on to the roof and get a great view of the surrounding city.
+Several sidewalk cafes surround the main plaza.
 Most of them are open from 11am or 12pm to 6pm.

-Suchitlan is an Indian village located about 5 or 6 miles north east of Comala.
+Suchitlan is a small village located about 5 or 6 miles north east of Comala.
 This town is famous for its authentic animal masks, however, chances are there won’t be any in stock, or you can’t find the stores where they produce these.
 I did locate one lady, who was known by all the local villagers.
-I ended up walking around this small village for almost 1/2 before I located a small thatched roof hut, down a small trail which wound down to a small creek.
+I ended up walking around this small village for almost 1/2 hour before I located a small thatched roof hut, down a thin trail which ended at a creek.
 I yelled for this lady, and she came out, but told me that she didn’t have any more masks, she had brought all of them to Colima to sell in the central plaza.

-I did not visit this town on a Sunday.
-Sunday would be the best day to visit if you are interested in purchasing wooden masks.
-Sunday is the day that they sell masks in the small local markets.
+Eventually I learned that Sunday would be the best day to visit for purchasing wooden masks as this is the day that they sell masks in the local markets.

-Continuing on about 10 miles past Suchitlan you will be driving through some very pretty countryside.
-The road will climb into the hills, and the vegetation becomes greener.
-There are several restaurants along this section of the road.
-One I highly recommend.
-There are signs for it, and you will see a small dirt road leading off of the main road.
-This road ends several hundred feet off of the main road in a small parking lot.
+Continuing on about 10 miles past Suchitlan one will pass through very pretty countryside.
+The road will ascend into the hills while the vegetation becomes noticeably greener.
+Several restaurants are located along this section of the road.
+One in particular, I highly recommend.
+Unfortunately it will remain nameless because I forgot to jot it down.
+If you find it, let me know!
+Signs for this restaurant are located along the road – after ascending into the hills you will see a small dirt road leading off of the main road.
+This road ends after several hundred feet at a small parking lot.
 After climbing a few steps, you arrive at the restaurant.
-This restaurant is situated in an incredible location.
-It sits on the edge of a tall peninsula, with incredible views of the volcano from your table.
-You are eating underneath a thatched roof, sipping a Fanta (or possibly a more stimulating drink), and the entire feel of the place feels tropical.

 Photo courtesy of Vincente in Suchitlan

 Nevada de Colima is the taller of the two at about 14,202 feet, and the Volcan de Fuego de Colima is about 13,000 feet.
 These volcanoes usually have snow on their summits from December/January through March or April.
-During the height of the snow season there may be over 25 feet of snow on the summits of these two volcanoes.
+During the height of winter each summit may have over 25 feet of snow.

-There is a dirt road that leads up the Nevado de Colima.
+A dirt road leads up the Nevado de Colima.
 It takes you to within a couple of hours walk of the summit when there isn’t any snow on the mountain.
-From Colima the drive is about 2.5 to 3 hours one which puts you in position of hiking the rest of the way to the top of either mountain.
-Contact the main tourist office for more information about climbing these volcanoes.
-Another possibility is to contact the University of Colima’s Vulcanology department, and find out if they are going to be taking research vehicles to the volcanoes.
-Colima’s university is located about 1.5 miles north east of the main downtown zocalo or plaza.
+From Colima the drive is about 2.5 to 3 hours one way – which puts you in position of hiking the rest of the way to the top of either mountain.
+Contact the Colima tourist office for more information about climbing these volcanoes.
+Another way to access the summits is to contact the Universidad de Colima Vulcanology department, and find out if they are going to be taking research vehicles to the volcanoes.
+The Universidad de Colima is located about 1.5 miles north east of the main downtown zocalo/plaza.

-An interesting town that is in the complete opposite direction of the above towns is called Tampumacchay .
-It is located almost due south of Colima off of Highway 110.
+Tampumacchay is located almost due south of Colima off of Highway 110 (the opposite direction of all the towns mentioned above).
 Tampumacchay contains shaft tombs that date from 200AD.
-These tombs are located on the grounds of a small hotel in a small suburb of Tampumacchay called Los Ortices.
+These tombs are located on the grounds of a small hotel in a tiny suburb of Tampumacchay called Los Ortices.
 Los Ortices is located about 10 or 11 miles south of Colima city.
 This small hotel is open to the public and hotel staff will guide you around and through the tombs.